gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/intl.rst

 Internationalization and localization
 =====================================

 GBD WebSuite server and client are language- and locale-independent, all language settings are configurable.
-In the main configuration, we have the default ``locale`` and ``timeZone`` options, additonally, you can set the locale for each project individually.
+In the main configuration, we have the default ``locales`` and ``timeZone`` options, additonally, you can set the locale for each project individually.

 All requests to the GBD WebSuite server and all server responses are encoded as ``UTF-8``.
 We do not support other encodings.